 Philip: Help them, because most people are there.
 Or, they wonder to themselves, okay, I think I’ve turned my life over to Christ, but have I. If I was really really tested, am I really there.
 Like you said, they’re kind of temporarily there, momentary.
 We’re looking for permanence in that.

 Dr. Nemeh: Yes, many times they can turn back after the initial moment of inspiration.
 They often go back to their regular daily lives.
-This does not work.
+Only a handful tend to dedicate themselves to bible studies and other learnings these days.
+However, this does not work.
 When I offer myself totally to the Lord, I see His hand in everything that I go through.
 On a daily basis.
 Moment to moment, actually.
 And that’s how we experience the dwelling of the Holy Spirit, because it starts working actively within you.
 And, the Holy Spirit is the mind of God communicated to you.
 So, the road is very narrow.

 Philip: This is to help everyone build that 8-lane highway that most people listening want to do.
 If the Holy Spirit is dwelling within you, do you automatically know that the Holy Spirit is there based on experience, signs?
 So that it’s not just words.

 Dr. Nemeh: Definitely.
 It’s physical in nature.
 You feel it physically.
 Based upon my own experiences, the spirit does connect me to my patients, and everyone I pray with.
 I will have a knowing that is infused in me about illnesses that they have or what is recovering during the time of the prayer.
 The Holy Spirit communicates these things to me.
 The Holy Spirit tells me to the degree of their connectedness to the Lord.
 It also tells me if anything is lacking within the individual.
 So I feel it physically.
 Literally, I feel it physically.

 Philip: And these are experiences designed specifically for that individual?
 For example, with me and how the music plays in my head that we spiritualize for these episodes?